josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 - iwtcl step by step to connect to a WPA
 ```
-  - 1. $ iwctl -> to get a interactive prompt
+  - 1. $ iwctl -> get a interactive prompt

   - 2. $ device list -> know your wireless device name